joncody/wsrooms/README.md

 Name | Type | Description
 ---- | ---- | -----------
-event | String | The event to listen for. listener | Function | The callback to run.
+event | String | The event to listen for. executable | Function | The callback to run.
 <br />

 ##### open() _-> {Boolean}_